Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

-This Version is adjusted for the use with speed-to-fritz and freetz.
+This Version is adjusted for the use with speed-to-fritz and speed.

 X Applications:

-1. Click start icon (freetzlinux pinguin) on desktop, menu, ...
+1. Click start icon (speedlinux pinguin) on desktop, menu, ...
 	or use startup.bat found in your installation directory.
 2. Wait until LINUX boot process is finished.
 		Use Console-NT (Donald duck icon),